-9. Must-Do in Ketchikan – Walk Down Creek Street
+9. Take a Walk on Creek Street

 A visit to Ketchikan isn’t complete without a visit to Creek Street.
 With its scenic overview of the Ketchikan Creek and stilted buildings, Creek Street is a short walk from the docks and is the perfect place for sightseeing, shopping, and dining.